-NOTE: Food Decorating is a Visual Arts project; however, decorated cakes, cupcakes, cookies and etc., are exhibited at the 4-H Show during Foods Judging.
-See show schedule for exact time/place.
+NOTE: Food Decorating is a Visual Arts project; however, decorated cakes, cupcakes, cookies and etc., are exhibited at the 4-H Fair during Foods Judging.
+See fair schedule for exact time/place.
 Exhibit requirements are found under the Visual Arts category.

 - 2. See General Projects Guidelines - 3.
 The 4-H member must use recipes included in the project manuals unless otherwise specified.
 The food projects will be evaluated upon a quality standard for the type of recipe used. - 4.
 All Foods and Nutrition entries, that are an actual food item, will be sold during the Food Auction.
 See Foods Auction section for additional information. - 5.
 4-H members, or their designee, are responsible for knowing the PROJECT NAME for their items when checking in for judging.
-(For example, pie is the item but 4-H Cooking 401 is the project name in which you must register.
-Cookie is the item but 4-H Cooking 101 is the project name in which you must register.) - 6.
-County may submit seven (7) entries to state fair total from eligible classes and One (1) entry in the Ready4Life class.
+(For example, pie is the item, but 4-H Cooking 401 is the project name in which you must register.
+Cookie is the item, but 4-H Cooking 101 is the project name in which you must register.)

+- 6. County may submit seven (7) entries to state fair total from eligible classes and One (1) entry in the Ready4Life class.
 Fruit Filled Pie and Candymaking classes are NOT state fair eligible. - 7.
 If the required activity is not completed for a project or the item does not meet basic requirements, the project grade will be lowered one level. - 8.
 Recipe variations are allowed unless requirements state otherwise.
 Recipe is required IF variations are used. - 9.
 Please note that several of these Food projects have added requirements, in addition to the food exhibit.
-Please read all requirements carefully.
+Please read all requirements carefully. - 10.
+Members exhibiting food projects that are NOT state fair eligible are NOT required to complete the added requirements in addition to your food exhibit.